 Sensitivity in the toe box is not everything — and it is here that the Otaki brought out their secret weapon.
 These shoes are heel hooking geniuses.
 The heel cup is tight-fitting and solid enough to trust, but also sensitive enough to find the subtleties in a heel hook placement.

-Compared to the edging mastery of the La Sportiva Kataki, the Otaki fell a bit short in this metric.
-The Kataki is slightly less aggressive in shape, making them a better edging shoe, while the downturned, aggressive toe on the Otaki makes it hard to step down on dime edges.
-We preferred the Kataki on vertical, technical climbing and slabs.
+Compared to the edging mastery of some of the other high-performance shoes in this review, the Otaki fell a bit short in this metric.
+The downturned, aggressive toe on the Otaki makes it hard to step down on dime edges.
+We preferred a less-aggressive shoe for vertical, technical climbing and slabs.

 The Otaki is not necessarily designed for crack climbing, so it comes as no surprise that it did not shine in this metric.
 It's stiff and downturned, making it both hard and painful to get into cracks.
-Unlike the flexible Scarpa Vapor V, the Otaki doesn't mold into tight finger cracks.
+Because it lacks flexibility, the Otaki doesn't mold very well into tight finger cracks.
 If they are sized for performance, the Otaki can be fairly painful when torqued in a hand crack; we would not recommend this shoe as a crack-climbing specific shoe.

 Ease of Use

-The Otaki is yet another version of the Velcro closure climbing shoe, making them comparable to the Scarpa Vapor V or the Five Ten Asym in terms of ease of use.
+The Otaki is yet another version of the Velcro closure climbing shoe.
 These Velcro models are easy to slip on and off, making them a great option for bouldering or sport climbing.

-With a price tag of $180, the Otaki is spot on in terms of price in comparison to other performance shoes.
-The La Sportiva Solution costs the same, while the Kataki is $5 less and the Futura is $5 more.
+The Otaki are on point in terms of price in comparison to other performance shoes.
+Many of the other La Sportiva models in this review have very similar price tags, give or take a few dollars.
 All of these models are designed for performance, and you will definitely get a shoe that delivers with these hefty price tags.

 The La Sportiva Otaki excels at overhanging climbing where heel hooking and precision footwork come into play.
 The Otaki breaks in to be fairly comfortable, but are designed with performance in mind rather than all-day comfort.
 If you can take them off in between burns, the Otaki may be the ticket to rock climbing glory.